-- .
-Throughout this prospectus, we refer to ourselves, Star Gas Partners, L.P., as "we," or "us" or "Star Gas Partners."
-Generally we refer to ourselves as "we" or "us" when discussing operations (such as "We are the seventh largest retail distributor of propane "), and as "Star Gas Partners" when discussing our entity or its structure (such as "Star Gas Partners conducts its operations through Star Gas Propane, L.P. "). - .
-Except as the context otherwise requires, references to: - (1) the "Petro transaction" refers to our acquisition of Petroleum Heat and Power Co., Inc. ("Petro") and certain related transactions that closed on March 26, 1999; - (2) our operations prior to the completion of the transaction included the operations of Star Gas Propane, L.P., referred to in this prospectus as "Star Gas Propane" and its subsidiary; and - (3) our operations from the time of completion of the Petro transaction include all of the operations cited above together with Petro's home heating oil operations. - .
-When we refer to a fiscal year, we are referring to Star Gas Partners' fiscal year that ends September 30.
-Historically, Petro has operated on a calendar year basis. - .
-This prospectus generally treats Petro's home heating oil operations as if they had historically been owned and operated by Star Gas Partners.
-Prior to the Petro transaction, the home heating oil business and operations referred to in this prospectus were owned and operated by Petro, which is the parent of our former general partner.
-Following the transaction, the home heating oil business and operations have been operated by Petro, which is our wholly-owned subsidiary, Petro's immediate parent corporation, Petro Holdings, Inc., referred to in this prospectus as "Petro Holdings," and Petro's wholly-owned subsidiaries. - .
-As part of the Petro transaction, we appointed a new general partner, Star Gas LLC.
-References to the "general partner" generally refer to Star Gas LLC unless the context refers to the period prior to the transaction, in which case we are referring to Star Gas Corporation. - .
-In April 2000, we acquired a 72.7% interest in Total Gas & Electric, Inc., referred to in this prospectus as Total Gas & Electric. - .
-For ease of reference, a glossary of some terms used in this prospectus is included as Annex B to this prospectus.
+- Throughout this prospectus, we refer to ourselves, Star Gas Partners, L.P., as "we" or "us" or "Star Gas Partners."
+Generally we refer to ourselves as "we" or "us" when discussing operations (such as "We are the seventh largest retail distributor of propane"), and as "Star Gas Partners" when discussing our entity or its structure (such as "Star Gas Partners conducts its operations through Star Gas Propane, L.P."). - Except as the context otherwise requires, references to: - the "Petro transaction" refers to our acquisition of Petroleum Heat and Power Co., Inc. ("Petroleum Heat") and certain related transactions that closed on March 26, 1999; - (2) "Petro" refers to Petro Holdings, Inc. and its home heating oil and related operations and those of its subsidiaries; - (3) our operations prior to the completion of the Petro transaction included the operations of Star Gas Propane, L.P., referred to in this prospectus as "Star Gas Propane" and its subsidiary; and - (4) our operations from the time of completion of the Petro transaction include all of the operations cited above together with Petro's home heating oil operations. - When we refer to a fiscal year, we are referring to Star Gas Partners' fiscal year that ends September 30.
+Historically, Petro has operated on a calendar year basis. - This prospectus generally treats Petro's home heating oil operations as if they had historically been owned and operated by Star Gas Partners.
+Prior to the Petro transaction, the home heating oil business and operations referred to in this prospectus were owned and operated by Petroleum Heat, which is the parent of our former general partner, except for the home heating oil business and operations of Meenan Oil Co., L.P. ("Meenan"), which was acquired by Petro in August 2001.
+Following the Petro transaction, the home heating oil business and operations have been operated by Petro and Petro's wholly-owned subsidiaries, including Petroleum Heat. - As part of the Petro transaction, we appointed a new general partner, Star Gas LLC.
+References to the "general partner" generally refer to Star Gas LLC unless the context refers to the period prior to the Petro transaction, in which case we are referring to Star Gas Corporation. - In April 2000, we acquired a 72.7% interest in Total Gas & Electric, Inc., referred to in this prospectus as Total Gas & Electric.
+In June 2002, we acquired all minority interests in Total Gas & Electric bringing our ownership interest in Total Gas & Electric to 100%. - For ease of reference, a glossary of some terms used in this prospectus is included as Annex B to this prospectus.
 Capitalized terms not otherwise defined in this prospectus have the meanings given in the glossary.